atolye15/cra-recipe/README.md

 ## Step 4: Installing Prettier

 We want to format our code automatically.
-So, we need to install prettier.
+So, we need to install Prettier.

 ```
 yarn add prettier --dev